MadisonYanke/PersonalSite/ideas.md

 wordle solver
-word of the day
-song of the day
+word of the day (webscrape MW) song of the day (db)

 things to do
-auth for myself to access private site areas database connector
+auth for myself to access private site areas database connector server api to update database with new sotd (key should only work on that route) add node server